kyoya-oga/adr-pods/PLAN.md

 1. **Add required libraries**
    - Include `kotlinx-coroutines-android` and `androidx.work:work-runtime-ktx` in `libs.versions.toml` and reference them from `app/build.gradle.kts`.
-2. **Implement device discovery UI**
+2. **Implement device discovery UI with Compose**
-   - Provide buttons to start/stop scanning with `BleScanner` and display available devices.
+   - Build the scanning screen as a Composable with buttons to start/stop scanning and a list of nearby devices.
-   - Allow the user to select a device and trigger `ConnectionManager.connect`.
+   - Allow the user to select a device and trigger `ConnectionManager.connect` from the Composable UI.
 3. **Expand packet handling**
    - Implement parsing for noise control opcodes and other essential AAP commands in `PacketRouter`.
 4. **Introduce dependency injection**